Ilona, Maya and Khalu are five-year-old triplets. After a fatal car acident, two of the sisters are left orphaned.

 ‘Maya doesn’t want to.’
 I’m leaning against one of the metal poles, while Maya has wrapped her legs around another pole.
 She’s hauling herself up like a monkey.

 You glare down at us.
-I wait for Maya to untangle her legs, then we climb the ladder.
+I wait for Maya to untangle her legs and we climb the ladder.
 As we reach the top you’re standing, holding the bars either side.
 We guess what you’re going to do before you do it.
 As we step onto the metal platform you begin to jump.
 The platform creaks.
 It bounces up and down and I fall to my knees.
 Behind me, Maya’s still upright.

 ‘Don’t,’ I say.